What If My Car Accident Was Caused by Drowsy Driving?

 • the driver is alone in the vehicle

-• the driver does not swerve or take any evasive action
+• the driver doesn't swerve or take any evasive action

-• the driver crossed a double yellow line and/or drifted into oncoming traffic before the accident
+• the driver drifts out of their lane, across a double yellow line, or into oncoming traffic before the accident, and

-• the driver cannot recall what happened immediately before the accident, and
+• the driver can't recall what happened immediately before the accident.

-No one is immune from drowsy driving, so it is important to be able to recognize the warning signs so that you can prevent driving while overly fatigued.
-Yawning or blinking frequently, missing your exit, drifting out of your lane, hitting the rumble strip alongside the road, or having difficulty remembering the past few miles you have driven are clear signals that you may be experiencing driver fatigue.
+No one is immune from drowsy driving, so it's important to be able to recognize the warning signs that you've become too fatigued to drive safely.
+Yawning or blinking frequently, missing your exit, drifting out of your lane, hitting the rumble strip alongside the road, or having difficulty remembering the past few miles you've driven are clear signals that you may be experiencing driver fatigue.
 The best ways to combat these symptoms while you are driving is to pull over to rest, or get someone else to drive.

 Make the Most of Your Claim